craftercms/docs/source/reference/modules/deployer/index.rst

 AWS CloudFormation Target
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 This template is used to provide a serverless delivery environment without the need to manually create all required
 resources in AWS.
-It works similar to the AWS S3 Target but uses an AWS CloudFormation template to create the AWS
+It works similarly to the AWS S3 Target but uses an AWS CloudFormation template to create the AWS
 resources on target creation: the S3 bucket where the site content will be stored and a CloudFront distribution that
 will front an Engine load balancer and deliver the static assets directly from the S3 bucket.
 These resources will be
 deleted when the target is deleted.